 After yoga teacher training, starting your yoga teaching business is kind of like telling the world you’re a yoga fanatic.

 Before teacher training the practice of yoga is highly personal, you do it for yourself.
 It’s glorious and indulgent me-time.
-At least, that’s what I felt when I first started doing yoga at the YMCA over 20 years ago.
+At least, that’s what I felt when I first started doing yoga at the YMCA back in 1995.

 The completion of yoga teacher training can be a bit of shock as you shift from student to teacher.
-It is a big step that can leave you a little vulnerable.
+That step can leave you feeling vulnerable.
 You may be worried that you will turn people off by promoting yourself too much or too hard.

 You Don’t Want to be THAT Person

 We’ve all had the experience of having a friend or acquaintance contact us out of the blue about their new business.
 If we’re not interested, and the friend is insistent, it can become uncomfortable and put a rift in the friendship.

 We don’t want to be that pushy person as we figure out how to put ourselves out there in a way that feels good.
 We all know of people “living the dream” doing a job they care about and talking passionately about it in a way that inspires.
 They make it look easy, not sleazy.

 Overcoming the hesitancy to promote yourself is like teaching yoga to tweens.
 They can be reluctant to try yoga because it’s different or “not cool” and they don’t want to look foolish in front of their friends.
 But once they’re doing the poses and playing the games they forget about their worries and just enjoy themselves.
 Before they know it, class is over and everyone is happy.